 Idli sambar or Tiffin sambar recipe

-Tiffin samabar or Idli sambar recipe - a quick cook sambar made with fast cooking veggies.
-It is served with plain rice or south Indian idli, dosa, vada, pongal.
+Easy Idli sambar or tiffin sambar recipe - a quick cook idli sambar made with fast cooking veggies.
+Idli sambar is served south Indian breakfasts like idli, dosa, vada, pongal and can also be eaten with rice.

 Ingredients (240 ml cup used)